cabbabbage/ENGINE-2.0/3d_refactor_plan.md

 **Goal**
 Build a per frame Screen Grid that references Map Grid nodes in the visible 3D volume and updates per frame camera fields, replacing the flat lists in `WarpedScreenGrid`.

+**Status (Phase 4 - Screen Grid reconstruction)**
+- Screen Grid rebuild now traverses Map Grid nodes (`all_grid_points`) instead of the flat `all_assets` list and fills per frame fields each frame.
+- Per frame state is reset with an explicit frame stamp during rebuild; visible points and assets are sourced from the traversal.
+- Current traversal is intentionally restricted to `world_z = 0` until camera and culling handle multi-z slices; legacy `GridId` lookup (`id_to_index_`) remains as a compatibility bridge.

 **How it fits**
 Screen Grid is the runtime gateway between world space and rendering.
 Renderer and searches will start from Screen Grid roots.